The Treeck Laboratory

 These two parasites live in very different biological niches, but immune evasion, host cell remodelling, and adaptions to enable transmission between hosts are key to both of their parasitic lifestyles.
 Our main aim is to determine how the parasites remodel their hosts to for survival, immune evasion, and dissemination.
 The key tools we use for this are quantitative mass spectrometry, which allows us to interrogate protein interactions and modifications that underpin these processes, and CRISPR-Cas9 based knockout screening, to assess the functional contribution of hundreds of different proteins at the same time.
 Together with other biochemical, cell biological, and genetic tools, these technologies allow us to uncover exciting and novel biology to build the basis for future therapeutic strategies.

-The lab is based in the Francis Crick Institute in London, UK.
+The lab is based at the Gulbenkian Institute of Science near Lisbon, Portugal.
 Our aim is to create a diverse, stimulating, and critical working environment with a long-term funding base that allows members to take on exciting and challenging projects that lay a basis for their future careers.
 Please see People & Projects for further details of lab members their research projects.

-We are generously funded by the Francis Crick Institute, which receives its core funding from Cancer Research UK, the UK Medical Research Council and the Wellcome Trust.
-We also receive major grant funding from the ERC and the Wellcome Trust.
-In the past we received funding from the United States National Institute of Health and postdoctoral fellowships from the German Research Foundation (DFG) and the European Union.
+We are generously funded by the ERC, the Wellcome Trust, The European Union, the FTC and The Francis Crick Institute.
+In the past we received funding from the United States National Institute of Health, the German Research Foundation (DFG) and the European Union.